 Warren Scott Comulada

-Dr. W. Scott Comulada, DrPH, is a professor-in-residence in the UCLA Departments of Psychiatry and Biobehavioral Sciences and Health Policy and Management, director of the Semel Institute Center for Community Health, statistician, and public health researcher.
-His work focuses on the development and evaluation of digital health interventions that incorporate chatbots and virtual reality.
+Dr. W. Scott Comulada, DrPH, is Professor-in-residence in the UCLA Departments of Psychiatry and Biobehavioral Sciences and Health Policy and Management, Director of the Semel Institute Center for Community Health, a statistician, and a public health researcher.
+His work focuses on the development and evaluation of AI-enhanced digital health interventions that incorporate chatbots and virtual reality.

 Semel Institute Center for Community Health